simonesilvestroni/m2m-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 ### Adding images to a post with Shortcuts

-{: .alert .m2m-bg-alpha .border .fs-5 .mb-4 }
+{: .m2m-bg-alpha .border .p-3 .fs-5 .mb-4 }
 🚨 **Opinionated sidenote** — When I used a CMS, I could drag a huge photo to a media library because it would take care of resizing — and maybe optimization through a plug-in or two. *Regardless of how much I could streamline that workflow* on a CMS, it’s not my cup of tea.
-Being too [conscious about sustainability](http://localhost:4000/blog/on-the-concept-of-frugal-computing/), I find the idea of having my website carry a redundant amount of  images sub-optimal.
+I always think about [sustainability](http://localhost:4000/blog/on-the-concept-of-frugal-computing/); the idea of having a website carrying a redundant amount of images is sub-optimal.

 The process I follow for adding images to a blog post in Jekyll is made of 5 stages: